RETURN YOUR COINS TO THEIR ORIGINAL NATURAL CONDITION

 RESTORE YOUR COINSDownload (English)

 Pricing & Payment

-- The 2% fee is based upon the value of the coin in its final grade.
-The value of the coin is determined by the PCGS Price Guide value for that grade or the Declared Value of the coin if the Price Guide value is not available.
-The minimum amount for the 2% fee is USD 30.
-PCGS reserves the sole right to make the final determination of the coin’s value.
+†If you select Restoration Economy service level or higher, add additional fee equal to 3% of the value of the banknote in its final grade.
+The value of the coin is determined by the PCGS Price Guide value for that grade or the Declared Value of the coin (GP minimum of USD 10), if the Price Guide value is not available.
+PCGS reserves the right to make the final determination of the coin’s value.

 - A Handling Fee of USD 10 plus USD 1 per coin applies to all submissions.